ViaScientific/viafoundry-R-SDK/README.md

 ### Uploading files to the reports section in Foundry

 You can first get the available directories in report and upload the files to those directories.
-After creating new plots(e.g png, pdf) or would like to upload some analysis code to organize the data within the report section you can use this method.
+After creating new plots(e.g `png`, `pdf`) or would like to upload some analysis code to organize the data within the report section you can use this method.

 ```R